 On the 28th of May in 1934, the very first Glyndebourne Opera Festival began, and has since been the centre of growing talent and beautiful productions.
-Shorthand for glamour.
-The original, exuberant outdoor cultural opera extravaganza will present a 2019 summer programme with works from Rossini, Massenet and Mozart.
-La damnation de Faust kicks off the season when Faust is pulled back from the brink of suicide by the appearance of smooth-talking Méphistophélès, who offers an alternative, from 18 May to 25 August.
+The original, exuberant outdoor cultural opera extravaganza will present a 2019 summer programme with La damnation de Faust from 18 May – 10 July, Cendrillon (Cinderella) from 8 June – 2 August, and Die Zauberflöte (limited availability!) from 18 July – 24 August.
+Find the full programme here.

 While it only had its first season in 2013, the Nevill Holt Opera has gone from strength to strength and provided continuous support to growing operatic stars.
-June 2018 marks the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre.
+June 2018 marked the opening of the opera’s new theatre at the Nevill Holt estate – a 400-seat theatrical masterpiece, blending into the estate’s stable-block and espousing the interior characteristics of early courtyard theatre.
 Coming soon: Mozart’s Cosi Fan Tutte, 25 – 30 June and 2 July.
 Find the full programme here.

 In the heart of Hampshire, The Grange Festival is situated at the 17th-century country house, The Grange, surrounded by beautiful Hampshire countryside.
-As well as dance, the festival boasts operas as disparate as Le nozze di Figaro, Falstaff and Belshazzar.
+The festival boasts operas as disparate as Le nozze di Figaro, Falstaff and Belshazzar.
 The season also features [email protected], where classical and modern ballet feature alongside contemporary dance.
 Find the full programme here.

-Regarded as one of the most exciting Opera events in London, Holland Park Opera is an event not to be missed.
-Grab a picnic, pop open some champagne and enjoy Manon Lescaut and Un ballo in maschera in this year’s line-up, as well as L’arlesiana and Il segreto di Susanna & Iolanta.
+Regarded as one of the most exciting Opera events in London, Opera Holland Park is an event not to be missed.
+Grab a picnic, pop open some champagne and enjoy Manon Lescaut, Un ballo in maschera and L’arlesiana.
 Perfect for the whole family or a romantic evening for two.
-4 June – 3 August.
+Find the full programme here.